user00000001/Tesra/docs/specifications/cli_user_guide.md

 The public key of an account can be got by the command:

 ```
-./ontology account list -v
+./tesranode account list -v
 ```
-The max number of public key support by Ontology is 16 at present.
+The max number of public key support by Tesranode is 16 at present.

 -m
 m parameter specifies the least number of signature.
 Default value is 1.